lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 SAS provides a similar design choice, albeit with a more complex implementation.
 The SAS macro language can be used to generate file names based on the macro arguments, but in order to use them in a subsequent step we must add them to a SAS data set.

 SAS provides a `pipe` option on the `FILENAME` statement that enables a SAS program to access operating system commands, such as `ls` in unix-based systems or `dir` for Windows.
-Unfortunately, SAS University is configured in `LOCKDOWN` mode, so we are not able to demonstrate this approach.
+I'm using SAS University in conjunction with my activity as a student in the Johns Hopkins University Data Science Specialization on Coursera, and I don't have access to a commercial version of SAS.
+Unfortunately SAS University is configured in `LOCKDOWN` mode, so we are not able to access the operating system commands necessary to demonstrate use of the `pipe` approach.

-Instead, we'll use the macro language within a `DATA step` to generate the required filenames.
+Of course, since students are trained in *The Data Scientist's Toolbox* to have a hacker mentality, we know there is more than one way to generate the file list we need.
+Therefore, we'll use the macro language within a `DATA step` to generate the required filenames.

 Code for the first step looks like: